tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

 ```

 :::warning
 The devtools API is private on macOS.
-Using private APIs on `macOS` prevents your application from being accepted for the `App Store`.
+Using private APIs on macOS prevents your application from being accepted for the App Store.
 :::

 ## Debugging the Core Process

 The Core process is powered by Rust so you can use GDB or LLDB to debug it.
-You can follow the [Debugging in VSCode] to learn how to use the LLDB VSCode Extension to debug the Core Process of Tauri applications.
+You can follow the [Debugging in VS Code] to learn how to use the LLDB VS Code Extension to debug the Core Process of Tauri applications.

-[Debugging in VSCode]: ./vscode
+[Debugging in VS Code]: vs-code